Sienci-Labs/Resources/longmill/assembly/lm-drag-chains-and-wiring.md

 ![](/_images/_longmill/_assembly/_dragchain/lm_dragchain_p8.JPG "Drag chain foot mounted in place"){.aligncenter .size-medium}

-Now get a <strong>pin-type</strong> end link (pictured) to mount the other end of the drag chain.
+Now get a **pin-type** end link (pictured) to mount the other end of the drag chain.
 This one will attach the the X-axis clip-on mount where there's a slot for the two bolts to fit through.
 Use the included LongMill wrench to hold the nuts from the top while you fasten the bolts from underneath with a size 3 Allen key.

 ![](/_images/_longmill/_assembly/_dragchain/lm_dragchain_p9.JPG){.aligncenter .size-medium}